 When I was in high school and a teacher would announce a quiz or a writing assignment, the students would let out a collective sigh and begrudgingly get to work.
 In creative writing class, when the instructor said, “Let’s do a writing exercise,” everybody got excited.
 We couldn’t pull out our notebooks and pens fast enough!

 Here’s the thing about a creative writing class: everyone in the room wants to be there.
 They chose to be there.
 So there’s a lot of enthusiasm and passion.
-For the first time in my life, I found myself completely surrounded by people with whom I shared a common interest.
+For the first time in my life, I found myself surrounded by people with whom I shared a common interest.

 4. Nothing can replace a mentor.

-In college, instructors who taught my writing classes were all published authors.
+In college, instructors who taught writing classes were all published authors.
 As a student, I had direct access to writers who had gone through all the rigors of everything that happens in the writing process: drafting, revising, submitting, publishing, and marketing.

 These instructors were also extremely well versed in literature and the craft of writing (as they should be — that’s their job, after all).
 And there is nothing — no book, video, or article — that beats direct access to an experienced professional.

 5. Right place, right time.

 Perhaps the best lesson I gleaned from creative writing class was that I was in the right place at the right time.
-This was a feeling that came from within, a certain surety that I was doing exactly what I was meant to be doing.
+This was a feeling that came from within, a certainty that I was doing exactly what I was meant to be doing.
 The semester that I took a creative writing class was packed with odd coincidences and epiphanies.
 I was often overwhelmed with feelings of serendipity, and I stopped questioning whether I had made the right choice in pursuing creative writing as my field of study.